abbreviatedman/diner/README.md

 That's it!

-What we need to add to make diner a full-functioned Redux-like:
+Now here's what we need to add to make diner a full-functioned Redux-like:

 1. Sanity checks.
 We have literally none!
 Are you passing the right things in the right places?
 WHO KNOWS.
 2. Clearer docs for those who've never used Redux before.